catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-create-x-servers-using-in-memory-inventory.rst

 --------
 The requirements of this playbook are as follows:

-- create a variable number of OpenStack instances on the Catalyst cloud
+- create a variable number of OpenStack instances on the Sky TV
 - carry out identical configuration across all nodes
 - pause the playbook to allow for interaction with the new nodes, i.e. processing/testing etc.